 A.J.
-Mahari has been working as a Counsellor and Coach with Narcissistic Abuse Survivors online since 1995.
-That’s 23 years of professional experience in helping those with CPTSD, PTSD, codependency, unresolved childhood issues, (if applicable) to process trauma, work through the trauma and release it to heal and change their lives.
+Mahari has been working as a Counsellor and Coach with Narcissistic Abuse Survivors online since 1995 and for 5 years before getting online.
+With 30 years of professional experience in helping those with CPTSD, PTSD, codependency, unresolved childhood issues, (if applicable) to process trauma, work through the trauma and release it to heal and change their lives.

 A.J.
-Mahari, herself, was the child and is now the adult child of a 90 year old Mother that A.J. went no contact from in 1990.
+Mahari, herself, was the child and is now the adult child of a 93 year old Mother that A.J. went no contact from in 1990.
 A.J. at that same time went No Contact with her entire family of origin.
-A.J.’s Mother is still the same with Borderline Personality Disorder co-morbid with Covert Narcissistic Personality Disorder and she had a Father (deceased) who had all 3 major Cluster B Personality Disorders who was what is known as a Dark Triad “person”.
+A.J.’s Mother is still the same with Borderline Personality Disorder co-morbid with Covert Narcissistic Personality Disorder and she had a Father (deceased) who was what is known as a Dark Triad “person”.
 A.J. had one sibling, 3 years her junior.
 A “brother” who was the golden child to A.J’s being the scapegoated child.
 In 1987, A.J.’s Golden Child (Narcissist) “brother” followed the rest of the family rule of punishing A.J.

 He is just another flying monkey.
 It was the last time A.J. would ever see her sibling again.
 It is assumed he is still alive with his codependent wife and it is known he has suffered a lot of physical illness as well in his life.
 And, his oldest daughter of two, a niece has BPD.
 A.J. never knew her nieces and does not to this day.
 She held the oldest once, when she was 4 months old and never would meet the second daughter of her Golden Child Narcissist brother.
 A.J. shares,